EthanCabon/hello-world/README.md

 # hello-world
 I'm practicing

 Hi!
-I'm an intern at ETS and I try to undestand how to use Github.
+I'm an intern at ETS and I try to undestand how to use Github !
+-
+-
+This is another change...